0xAX/linux-insides/Timers/timers-3.md

 which actually represents interrupt handler of the local timer of a processor.
 After this a processor will wake up.
 That is all about `tick broadcast` framework in the Linux kernel.
 We have missed some aspects of this framework, for example reprogramming of a `clock event` device and broadcast with the oneshot timer and etc. But the Linux kernel is very big, it is not real to cover all aspects of it.
 I think it will be interesting to dive into with yourself.

 If you remember, we have started this part with the call of the `tick_init` function.
-We just consider the `tick_broadcast_init` function and releated theory, but the `tick_init` function contains another call of a function and this function is - `tick_nohz_init`.
+We just consider the `tick_broadcast_init` function and related theory, but the `tick_init` function contains another call of a function and this function is - `tick_nohz_init`.
 Let's look on the implementation of this function.

 Initialization of dyntick related data structures
 --------------------------------------------------------------------------------